-- Accident repairs - if you have a car accident while driving for business purposes you can deduct the entire cost of the repairs
+- Accident repairs if you were driving for business purposes when the accident took place.

 Vehicle expenses are itemized on the motor vehicle section of the T2125 Statement of Business or Professional Activities.

-Home-based business insurance is essentially commercial in nature and is entirely separate from a person's home insurance.
-(In fact, if you are running a business out of your home and don’t have home-based business insurance, you’re running the risk of not being covered at all if something happens, because running a home business that your insurer is not aware of may invalidate your home insurance policy).
+Home-based business insurance is separate from a person's home insurance.
+If you are running a business out of your home and don’t have home-based business insurance, you’re running the risk of not being covered at all if something happens, because running a home business that your insurer is not aware of may invalidate your home insurance policy.

-Tax Tip: You may also write off a portion of the cost of your home insurance if your home- based business meets the conditions for claiming business-use-of-home expenses (see 4.
-Other Business-Use-of-Home Expenses below).
-If applicable, this expense would be part of the expenses that you claim on line 9945 of the T1 form).
+Tax Tip: You also may write off a portion of the cost of your home insurance if your home-based business meets the conditions for claiming business-use-of-home expenses.
+If applicable, this expense is part of line 9945 of the T1 personal income tax form.

-Even if your office is just a part of a counter in the kitchen, your home-based business will have office expenses to claim.
-The catch here is to distinguish between office expenses (things such as pens, stamps and paper clips, which you claim on line 8810 of the T1 income tax form) and depreciable assets (things such as filing cabinets, desktops/laptops, mobile devices, printers, and other equipment which fall under the rules of Capital Cost Allowance).
+Even if your office is just a part of a counter in the kitchen, your home-based business has office expenses to claim.
+The catch here is to distinguish between office expenses such as pens, stamps, and paper clips, which you claim on line 8810 of the T1 income tax form, and depreciable assets like filing cabinets, desktop computers, laptops, mobile devices, printers, and other equipment that falls under the rules of capital cost allowance.

-Because depreciable assets wear out over time, you can only claim a portion of their original cost as a tax deduction each year.
-How much you can claim as a tax deduction depends on what the asset or property is; the Income Tax Regulations have divided depreciable assets into different classes with different percentage rates of Capital Cost Allowance.
-This Capital Cost Allowance hub on the Canada Revenue Agency's site includes a guide to the common classes of depreciable property.
+Because depreciable assets wear out over time, you only can claim a portion of their original cost as a tax deduction each year.
+How much you can claim as a tax deduction depends on what the asset or property is.
+CRA regulations divide depreciable assets into different classes with different percentage rates of capital cost allowance.
+A hub on the CRA website includes a guide to the common classes of depreciable property.

-Tax Tip: You don't have to claim Capital Cost Allowance in the year that it occurs and rolling your Capital Cost Allowance Claim forward may lower your taxes later on when you can use it to offset a higher income.
-For more on this see 8 Small Business Tax Strategies to Reduce Income Tax.
+Tax Tip: You don't have to claim capital cost allowance in the year it occurs and rolling your claim forward may lower your taxes later on when you can use it to offset a higher income.

 Mortgage Interest & Property Taxes

-- you use the space only to earn your business income, and you use it on a regular and ongoing basis to meet your clients, customers, or patients (Canada Revenue Agency).
+- you use the space only to earn your business income, and you use it on a regular and ongoing basis to meet your clients, customers, or patients, according to the CRA.

 If you are renting, you can deduct the cost of your rent.

-Tax Tip: From the Canada Revenue Agency: “You can use the chart "Calculation of business-use-of-home expenses" on Form T2125 to calculate your allowable claim for business-use-of-home expenses.
+Tax Tip from the CRA: “You can use the chart "Calculation of business-use-of-home expenses" on Form T2125 to calculate your allowable claim for business-use-of-home expenses.
 The expenses you claim on line 9945 must not be claimed elsewhere.

 Other Business-Use-of-Home Expenses

-Besides mortgage interest, property taxes and/or rent, there are other expenses that home business operators who qualify for business-use-of-home deductions can claim.
+Besides mortgage interest, property taxes, or rent, there are other expenses that home business operators who qualify for business-use-of-home deductions can claim.